Joseph W. Paul, III

 What are your career plans/aspirations?

 The growing number and complexity of human diseases has inspired me to pursue a career in medical research.
 I would like to specialize in translational medicine, which involves taking novel discoveries from the research and development phase into clinical trials.
-In the future I hope to direct a laboratory that investigates the causes of and creates therapeutics for a variety of disorders and conditions such as neurodegenerative diseases, diabetes, cardiovascular disease, and cancer.
+Recent advances in the understanding of the genetic etiologies of neurologic disease motivate me to pursue a career focused in the long term on developing drugs for neurodegenerative and neuropsychiatric conditions, which currently have no effective treatment.